 Despite state assumption of major welfare program costs after Proposition 13, counties continue to be hampered by state administrative constraints and cost-sharing requirements, which ultimately affect the ability of counties to provide and maintain programs.
-The state should set minimum standards, allowing counties to enhance and supplement programs according to local needs of each county.
+The state should set minimum standards, allowing counties to enhance and supplement programs according to each county's local-needsof each county.
 If the state implements performance standards, the costs for meeting such requirements must be fully reimbursed.